 Read more about "Algranti Lab" (opened in a new window/tab)

-Prototype of a home made entirely with sustainable raw materials that still ensure good performance (design by Stephanie Chaltiel).
+Prototype of a home built entirely with sustainable raw materials that still ensure good performance (design by Stephanie Chaltiel).
 A sturdy bamboo structure allows good volumes and stability whereas clay finishes provide thermal insulation.
 The home is fabricated by drones and stands as an alternative to traditional fabrication methods.

 Where: Palazzo Lombardia